-Protests shall only be permitted for the failure of an official or Tournament Committee to comply with the rules contained in this rule book.
+Protests shall only be permitted for the failure of tournament officials, tournament supplied equipment or the tournament committee to comply with the rules contained in this rule book.
 Necessary changes to the course due to safety issues encountered after the start of the tournament shall never be grounds for a protest.